This company is not yet accredited. To learn more, see reviews below or submit your own.

 Let me tell you I would have pulled them off of her and no, I am not abusive.
 We need to protect our children from incompetent staff like we experienced this day.
 The hospital later called the Department of Children and Families on us.
 When they came out, we knew who called by the questions they asked, which by the way were the most insane things I have ever heard in my life.
 So to make things sort, my daughter was denied the appropriate diet she needed in the hospital and allowed to lose further weight all the while knowing she was losing weight from the chemo.
 Her rights were abused when they physically restrained her to get their job done.
 They should have rescheduled knowing how scared she was and they filed a false and malicious report to DCF regarding our ability as parents.

 This is immoral and disgusting.
 I want the social worker's license to be investigated.
 I want the staff who held down my child, while she was screaming, investigated and I want the hospital investigated for not providing meals to my child when they were available.
 I think some of the nurses need refresher courses as to how to run IV pumps, how to flush PICC line (they clogged up my daughter's because they were using the wrong size syringe).
 I had to tell this nurse that she needed a 10 cc syringe and she clearly stated "I didn't know that"!

-Cedars-Sinai Medical Center Company Profile
+Cedars-Sinai Medical Center Company Information

 - Company Name: